 McCutcheon hails from Mobile, Alabama, where he graduated from John L. Leflore High School in 1997.
 During his senior year, he helped the varsity basketball team to a semi-final finish with a record of 33-3.
 He earned Regional MVP, second team All-State, and first team All-Mobile Press Register honors during his senior year.

 After graduating from high school, McCutcheon played at the College of Southern Idaho.
 He helped the team to a regular season championship and a 28-4 record.
 After one season, McCutcheon transferred to Nicholls State University.
 He would spend the next two years at Nicholls State University before transferring to Pfeiffer for his final season.
 At Pfeiffer, he was named the MVP of the Bobby Lutz Thanksgiving Tournament as well as the team’s MVP.

 McCutcheon earned a bachelor’s degree in sports management from Pfeiffer University in 2002.
-He and his wife, Heidi, have two children, Trinady and Malachi.
+He has two children, Malachi and Trinady.

 Alma Mater: Catawba '03

 Dorthell Little returns to the bench as an assistant coach with the Catawba College Women’s Basketball program in 2018-19.
 Little started coaching with the women’s basketball team in 2003 and has served an assistant for several seasons since.
 She is a 2003 graduate of Catawba, earning a bachelor of science degree in business.

 Little played three seasons with the Lady Indians after transferring from Armstrong Atlantic.
 She was a two-time All-South Atlantic Conference selection and earned all-region honors as a junior.
 Little ranks third all-time with 95 blocked shots and fourth with 223 steals.